 Runs from the tip of the little finger up the lower back of the arm.
 Behind the shoulder then up the side of the neck and cheek.
 Ends in front of the ear

 Starts in the middle of the chest.
 One branch descends to the diaphragm, while another runs along the centre of the inner arm.
 Ends at the middle fingertip

 Begins at the outer corner of the eye.
 Zig-zags over the ear, skull and forehead, then runs down the back of the skull.
 And on down the side of the body and leg.
 Ends at the fourth toe

 Governing Vessel (GV) or Du Mai (DU)

 Begins at the perineum (between the anus and genitals).
-And runs up the spine and over the top of the head.
-Ending in the groove above the upper lip
+Runs up the spine and over the top of the head.
+Ends in the groove above the upper lip

 Conception Vessel (CV) or Ren Mai (REN)

 Begins at the perineum (as above).
-And runs up the midline of the front of the body.
-Ending just below the lower lip
+Runs up the midline of the front of the body.
+Ends just below the lower lip

 You might want to read our